-If you are facing OneDrive problems on your Windows 10 PC, carrying out a full reset of the OneDrive client may help you fix most of the issues.
+If you are facing OneDrive problems on your Windows PC, Mac or Android phone, carrying out a full reset of the OneDrive client may help you fix most of the issues.
 Let us see how to reset OneDrive settings to default values.

 Type Run in Start search and hit Enter to open the Run box.

 Next, copy-paste the following and hit Enter to reset OneDrive: